-Excisional Biopsy: In an excisional (or incisional) biopsy, a larger piece of tissue will be cut away.
-Compared to a punch biopsy, an excisional biopsy will likely be used when the suspected tumor is thicker or deeper in the tissue.
+Excisional Biopsy: In an excisional (or incisional) biopsy, a larger piece of tissue is cut away.
+Compared to a punch biopsy, an excisional biopsy will likely be used when the suspected tumor has grown thicker or deeper into the tissue.
 In many cases, an excisional biopsy will be used to completely remove the suspicious area.
-If it is found to be cancerous, but no additional cancerous cells are found, treatment may be effectively complete after the biopsy.
+If the biopsied lesion is found to be cancerous, but no additional cancerous cells are found at the site, treatment may be effectively complete.

 Punch Biopsy: After applying a topical anesthetic the physician uses a small round tool to cut away the piece of skin being sent to biopsy.